 Hallacas are a common celebratory dish of Venezuela, almost exclusively served during the Christmas period.
 I love meals that are made around holiday seasons, as they always taste of home cooking, family and the special kind of love that can only be expressed by spending hours preparing food.
 This dedication is even more marked for Christmases in the southern hemisphere, because cooking intricate meals also means sweating over a hot stove in unimaginable humidity.
 Trust me, I know this well… I suspect that the cooks of the house in Venezuela encouraged the tradition of only making the labour-intensive hallacas for Christmas, because it has become a bonding activity that all of the family does together, making hundreds of hallacas to freeze and eat well into the new year.
 Hallacas consist of a dough made from the same corn meal as the arepas, coloured yellow with anatto, flavoured with stock and lard .
 A shell of dough is then stuffed with a precooked mixture of shredded pork, beef, bacon, onion and capsicum, spiced with garlic, cumin, oregano and red wine.
 Decorative flourishes of green stuffed olives, raisins and parsley are also added to the stuffing, then the dough is sealed all around and wrapped up in banana leaves and steamed.
 The banana leaves actually impart a strong flavour to the dough, so while they can be a bit difficult to source, they do make a difference to the taste.
 I managed to find some frozen banana leaves in an Asian grocery store and they worked very well.
 The hallacas were delicious, and beautifully represent a fusion of all of the different Venezuelan influences, with ingredients from Europe (olives and raisins), indigenous Venezuela (corn and anatto) and Africa (banana leaves).

 Pisca Andina is a hot hearty soup that is commonly eaten for breakfast in the Andes of Venezuela.
 The “Andina” part of the name means “of the Andes”, but the “pisca” element is harder to determine.
 I’ve found Spanish translations of pisca meaning “flashes”, “harvest”, “sprinkle” and “prostitute”, and I’m still unclear about which bestows its connotation to the dish.
-Personally, I hope harvest… Traditionally pisca Andina is a mixture of chicken broth, chopped potatoes, poached egg, coriander, garlic, onion, milk, white semi-firm cheese, lemon juice, with other optional vegetables like carrots or corn.
-It may seem a little strange to have a hot soup with a milk basis, but we add cream to soups all the time, so don’t knock it ’til you try it.
+Personally, I hope harvest, although feel free to imagine your own origin story based on your preferred translation… Traditionally pisca Andina is a mixture of chicken broth, chopped potatoes, poached egg, coriander, garlic, onion, milk, white semi-firm cheese, lemon juice, with other optional vegetables like carrots or corn.
+It may seem a little strange to have a hot soup with a milk basis, but we add cream to soups all the time, so don’t knock it ’til you try it!
 I also added some shredded chicken to mine, which is not always strictly part of the recipe, but I’m sure the Venezuelans wouldn’t turn it down.
 It tasted delicious – so warm and comforting, and somewhat similar to Asian-style chicken and corn soups that I’ve tried.
 I could just imagine waking up to a big bowl of this in the snow of the Andes mountains, and consequently mustering the courage to venture out into the wilderness.